-Burin Community School is caught in a bind.
-Their agricultural programme needs a shed for sheep and larger animals so students can learn the practicalities of animal husbandry.
-Illogically the school has been designated in Area C (i.e. under Israeli control) so every time the school starts laying the shed foundations, the settlers and army attack and demolish.
-This traumatises the school children while putting them in danger.
+Burin Community School, now classed as an Agricultural College, is caught in a bind.
+Their programme needs a shed for sheep and larger animals so students can learn the practicalities of animal husbandry.
+Illogically the school has been classified as within Area C (i.e. under Israeli control) so every time the school starts laying the shed foundations, the settlers and army demolish them.
+This traumatises the school children while also putting them in danger.

-In theory, it is possible to obtain the necessary permit, but this needs us to pressurise the authority into action.
+In theory, it is possible to obtain the necessary permit, but this needs pressure on the relevant authority.

 Please watch our short video to understand what is happening on the ground and hear what the school staff and students have to say: